 Best time to visit

+Sep-Nov: The ideal time to see everything a Mozambique safari has to offer.
 The wet season is from January to March, with the dry season from April to December.
-To see everything a Mozambique safari has to offer, travelling between September and November is the ideal time.
 These months are fantastic for game-viewing, and they also offer the chance to see the spectacular humpback whale migration along the coast.

 Another good time to visit Mozambique would be from March to April, as after the wet season begins to ease the landscape becomes lush and green.
 This would be a great time to explore Mozambique’s underwater life, as the clear weather allows for great visibility.